-Welcome to Planet Sneaker, where it’s all about the best shoe in the universe.
+Welcome to Planet Sneaker, where the dress sneaker sits at the head table.
 The world of men’s sneakers is populated with many sneaker species, so let’s bust it down to a category that will bring some serious updating to your closet.
-Whether you’re already on board with men’s dress sneakers or you’re new to dress sneaks and finally ready to kick your game up, this Top 10 Best Men’s Dress Sneakers is your guiding star.
+Whether you’re already on board with men’s dress sneakers or you’re new to dress sneaks and you’re finally ready to kick your game up, this list of 15 Best Men’s Dress Sneakers will get you on the right path.

-Men’s dress sneakers are super comfortable, very cool and indispensable.
-They’re a necessity for the man who wants the complete wardrobe.
+Men’s dress sneakers are super comfortable and very cool.
+More importantly, they’re versatile and indispensable.
+They’ve become a necessity for the man who wants the complete wardrobe.
 This category of kicks has been racing up the list of “must haves” for a few years now, and the trend continues to grow.

 1. Allen Edmonds Men’s Classic Sneaker Fashion Sneakers